-- I. That in no case shall its application contravene the general concepts established in the Accounting Criteria. - II.
-That the rules that have been applied in the hierarchy process will be substituted, when a specific accounting criterion is issued by the Commission, or an FRS, on the subject in which said process was applied.
+- I That in no case shall its application contravene the general concepts established in the Accounting Criteria. - If It is accounting criterion is issued by the Commission, or an FRS, on the subject in which said process was applied.

 In case of following the hierarchy process, the Commission must be informed on the accounting standard that has been adopted, as well as its application base and the source used.
 In addition, the corresponding disclosures must be carried out in accordance with the regulations in force.